velotraveler/munkisuit/README.md

 it, like "Power Manager", use standard shell escapes such as adding a backslash ("Power\ Manager") or adding single quotes around each affected application name.

+## Catalogutil - Command Summary
+###Options

+  -n, --dry-run         show actions but do not change anything

+  -v, --verbose         show more output for some operations

+  -T, --fake-time       for testing autopromote - use supplied time instead of current time

+###Subcommands

+autopromote     _from-catalog_ _to-catalog_ _days_ _app-name[,app-name ...]_

+Conditionally change catalog of an app if older than _days_, which can be a floating-point number if desired.  _app-name_ can be a single name or a comma-separated list of names.
+All versions of the application that are present in the specified _from-catalog_ will be moved into _to-catalog_ if they were installed into the Munki repository longer than _days_ ago.
+Applications marked as "suspended" see below will be skipped.

+history         [app-name [app-version]]

+Show an app's modification history.
+This history is stored in the pkgsinfo file of the app, under the plist key "_catalogutil_operations".
+If the application version is not specified, all versions are shown.
+If the application version is specified as "latest", the most recent version added to the repository (based on the key "_metadata.creation_date") will be shown.

+listcat         [catalog-name]

+Lists out contents of the specified catalog, or of all catalogs if none specified.

+repolist

+List out all catalogs and applications in the repository.

+schedule        _JOBNAME_ HH:MM "<subcommand> <args> [AND <subcommand>] ..."

+Create a launchd job to run catalogutil with the specified command string at the specified time every day.  _JOBNAME_ combined with the specified time will be used to name the job so it can be viewed or deleted later.
+The command string must be quoted so the shell parses it as one argument.
+With no arguments, "schedule" lists all currently configured jobs.
+With just a _JOBNAME_ argument, jobs that match that string are listed.

+setcat          catalog-name[,catalog-name] _app-name_ [_app-version_]

+Set the catalog(s) of an application.
+If the _app-version_ is omitted, either a list of eligible apps and their versions will be printed or if there is only one version of the app present, that app will be acted on.
+Specifying "latest" as the _app-version_ will choose the most recent version.

+suspend         app-name version

+Marks an app as ineligible for autopromotion (see _autopromote_ above)

+suspensions

+Lists out all apps marked as suspended.

+unschedule      _FULL-JOBNAME_

+Remove the scheduled job named _FULL-JOBNAME_ (the original name plus the scheduled time).
+To see the names of all jobs, use the "schedule" subcommand.

+unsuspend       app-name version

+Allow an app to be autopromoted again after suspending it.

+AND

+Not really a subcommand, but if used tells _catalogutil_ to run the subsequent arguments as another subcommand.
+This can be used to schedule multiple commands to run in the same job.
+If for some strange reason this feature conflicts with an application name or version, you can assign a different keyword for this purpose using the otherwise undocumented "--conjunction" option.

 ##Monitoring AutoPkgr/autopkg/catalogutil activities
 * If you're interested in what has changed recently for a particular